 Tanya Graham is Head of Communications and Engagement.
 She has a strong background of communications in the political arena, including as a Communications Manager for an MP.
 She has initiated and led campaigns involving multiple stakeholders to effect positive change within communities.

 Hashim Kohan is our Engagement Manager.
 He has extensive political and communications experience from his previous role as Head of Elections for a political party and Head of Strategic Engagement for a regional tourism body.
 Hashim has worked with a variety of stakeholders from across the public and private sector in England and Wales.

 Terri is our Civic Engagement Manager.
 She has worked with academics and stakeholders on a variety of policy issues, including inequalities; mental health and wellbeing; digital literacy, access and security; and domestic abuse.
 Terri holds an MA in Gender, Sexuality and Women’s Studies, and she is interested in intersectional inequalities.

-Maddie is our Communications and Engagement Officer (currently on maternity leave).
+Maddie is our Communications and Engagement Officer.
 She has a range of parliamentary and government experience including working for MPs in Westminster and also a Senior Cabinet Minister.
 Maddie is our primary contact for the Faculty of Science and Engineering.

 Callum is our Engagement Officer, covering the Faculty of Biology, Medicine and Health.
 He studied Genetics at the University, before doing a Masters in Science Communication, graduating in 2019.
 Before joining the Policy@Manchester team, Callum also worked with the News and Media Relations team, and has a keen interest in science outreach and communication.